Scaling

 Read → Diagnostic PatternsYou're optimizing a model whose assumptions no longer hold, and every improvement is making you more efficiently wrong.

 Read → Diagnostic PatternsYour strategy exists in a deck.
 Your team is executing something else entirely.
 Every advisor has told you it's a communication problem.
-It isn't.
+It isn't — the decision infrastructure that translates strategic intent into daily choices doesn't exist.

 Read → Climate TechClean energy companies grow project by project, and that growth pattern creates an organizational identity that's very difficult to escape.